Environmental remediation: Barriers

 Contaminants can be removed from a site or controlled.
 One option for control are barrier walls, which can be temporary to prevent contamination during treatment and removal, or more permanent.
 Techniques to construct barrier walls are deep soil mixing, jet grouting, low pressure grouting with cement and chemicals, freezing and slurry walls.
 Barrier walls must be constructed of impermeable materials and resistant to deterioration from contact with waste, for the lifespan of the barrier wall.
-It wasn't until the use of newer polymer and chemical grouts in the 1950s and 1960s that Federal agencies of the US government recognized the need to establish a minimum project life of 50 years in real world applications.
+As newer polymer and chemical grouts were used in the 1950s and 1960s, Federal agencies of the US government recognized the need to establish a minimum project life of 50 years in real-world applications.

 The Department of Energy is one US government agency that sponsors research to formulate, test and determine use applications for innovative polymer grouts used in waste containment barriers.
-Portland cement was used in the past, however cracking and poor performance under wet-dry conditions at arid sites need improved materials to remedy.
+Portland cement was used in the past; however, cracking and poor performance under wet-dry conditions at arid sites need improved materials to remedy.
 Sites that need remediation have variable humidity, moisture and soil conditions.
 Field implementation remains challenging: different environmental and site conditions require different materials and the placement technologies are specific to the characteristics of the compounds used which vary in viscosity, gel time and density:

 "The selection of subsurface barriers for any given site which needs remediation, and the selection of a particular barrier technology must be done, however, by means of the Superfund Process, with special emphasis on the remedial investigation and feasibility study portions.
 The chemical compatibility of the material with the wastes, leachates and geology with which it is likely to come in contact is of particular importance for barriers constructed from fluids which are supposed to set in-situ.
 EPA emphasizes this compatibility in its guidance documents, noting that thorough characterization of the waste, leachate, barrier material chemistry, site geochemistry, and compatibility testing of the barrier material with the likely disposal site chemical environment are all required."

-These guidelines are for all materials - experimental and traditional.
+These guidelines are for all materials – experimental and traditional.